Alejogb1/job-board/blog-data/la-load-address-mips.md

 id: "la-load-address-mips"
 ---

-Okay so you're asking about load addresses in MIPS specifically right Yeah I've been there done that got the T-shirt and probably a few compiler errors to go with it Let's break this down
+you're asking about load addresses in MIPS specifically right Yeah I've been there done that got the T-shirt and probably a few compiler errors to go with it Let's break this down

 First off `la` in MIPS assembly is the load address pseudo-instruction It's basically a convenient way for us to get the memory address of something into a register MIPS itself is a RISC architecture which means it tries to keep things simple and that simplicity can sometimes feel a little… verbose Let me just say MIPS was probably designed by engineers who love parentheses a little too much Anyway `la` isn't a single instruction it's a shortcut a macro if you will The assembler will convert it into a sequence of actual MIPS instructions